vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 The `group()` *function* allows you to create `meta-targets` that just collect a set of dependencies into one named target.
-In my case, the target doesn't produce any build output itself, but it required to execute in order for other dependencies to build.
-Since the Conan installation happens during `gen-time`, we need a way to represent this in the *gn*'s build graph to keep *gn* happy by respecting its desire to build a graph that is correct &mdash; by ensuring all **targets** that appear in  BUILD.gn files either directly or indirectly have been accounted for.
-Any unused or unaccounted *targets* make *gn* unhappy, unless you inform it, which I  did by using `group` function.
+In my case, the target doesn't produce any build output itself, but it is required to execute in order for other dependencies to build.
+Since the Conan installation happens during `gen-time`, we need a way to represent this in the *gn*'s build graph to keep it happy.
+It is happy if the DAG it constructs internally can `account` for all **targets** appearing in BUILD.gn files either directly or indirectly have a purpose.
+Any unused or unaccounted *targets* make *gn* unhappy, unless you tell it, which I did by using `group` function.

 After sorting out that last bit, I have a setup that is better than what I got from *meson* &mdash; subjectively speaking.
 I am happy with the